depicted-candela/stateless-mind/README.md

   - **Deployment and monitoring**
     - **Chapters**:
       - *Designing Machine Learning Systems*: Chapter 7: Model Deployment and Prediction Service, Chapter 8: Data Distribution Shifts and Monitoring
+      - **Fundamentals of Data Engineering (Reis & Housley)**: Chapter 2: "The Data Engineering Lifecycle", section on "DataOps".
-    - **Technologies/Programming**: Docker, Prometheus, Python
+    - **Technologies/Programming**: Docker, Prometheus, Python (howto-logging.pdf and howto-logging-cookbook.pdf)
     - **Training Application**: Deploy a model with Docker and monitor with Prometheus.
+Implement structured logging within the prediction service using Python's logging module, following the best practices in howto-logging-cookbook.txt, to create monitorable, parseable logs for Prometheus.
 - **3.2.2 Feature Engineering for ML**
   - **Feature stores and embeddings**
     - **Chapters**: